JuhoLeedev/Winter-School-Building-License-Plate-Tensorflow/README.md

 ### 6. Run the Training

 First, go to \object_detection\config folder and find train.py file.
 Copy it and paste to \object_detection folder.
 We will train by this file so make sure that you have this file in you object_detection folder.

+ From the \object_detection directory, issue the following command to begin training
+ <pre><code>python train.py --logtostderr --train_dir=training/ --pipeline_config_path=training/faster_rcnn_inception_v2_pets.config</code></pre>
+If everything has been set up correctly, TensorFlow will initialize the training.
+The initialization can take up to 30 seconds before the actual training begins.
+When training begins, it will look like this